adobe-apiplatform/user-sync.py/content/en/user-manual/sign_sync.md

   | `exclude`       | Take no action on Sign-only users                                                                                                                      |
   | `remove_groups` | Reset user to Default Group, but do not modify admin roles                                                                                             |
   | `remove_roles`  | Remove admin roles, but do not change group membership                                                                                                 |
+* `umg` - enable this setting to manage multiple group memberships for users.
+  Requires that the users in multiple groups (UMG) setting be enabled for the target Sign account.

 **`cache`**

+> **NOTE:** As of version v2.11.0, cache funtionality is disabled.
+The following
+> information does not currently apply.
+We're leaving it in place in because the
+> `cache` setting is still present in the configuration file and because the
+> cache file is still written (but not used) when Sign Sync is executed.

 User, Group and Group Assignment data retrieved from the Sign API is cached locally on the filesystem.
 This ensures the sync tool can manage users and